Peppermint Oil, Herbal, and Homeopathic Remedies

 Peppermint oil (Mentha x piperita)

-Of all the herbal remedies, the most well-studied in clinical trials is peppermint oil, and there is substantial evidence proving its effectiveness.
-In one placebo-controlled trial, 79 percent of patients receiving peppermint oil capsule experienced alleviation of the severity of abdominal pain, 83 percent had less bloating, 83 percent showed a reduction in stool frequency, and 79 percent had less flatulence (gas).
-Symptom improvements were significantly better than the placebo.
+Of all the herbal remedies, the most well-studied in clinical trials is peppermint oil.
+There is substantial evidence proving its effectiveness.
+In one placebo-controlled trial of people receiving peppermint oil capsules:2

 Additional treatment options for IBS

-Patients with IBS often try many treatment options before finding the right ones that work to best manage their symptoms.
-In addition to herbal and homeopathic remedies, patients with IBS may be treated with medications, probiotics, fiber supplements, stress management or dietary changes.
+People with IBS often try many treatment options before finding the right ones that work to best manage their symptoms.
+In addition to herbal and homeopathic remedies, people with IBS may be treated with: